-Definition and Example of Tax Deed
+Definition and Example of a Tax Deed

 A tax deed allows a government to claim ownership of a property when the property's owner fails to pay required property taxes.
 Tax deeds can apply to personal residences, business premises, or undeveloped land.